jonafraire/ch-re-jonafraire/SRS/SRS.md

 3. The seller may invoice a purchase order received. </br>
 4. The system should generate reports from the administrator's account. </br>
 5. The system must export and print quotes and invoices. </br>
-6. The system should to save the reports, invoices and quotes.
+6. The system must have shortcuts for the keyboard

 #### Sytem requirements
+* 1
-  * 1.1 The system must store users, the administrator account must be in charge of generating a new account for a vendor, customer or supplier
+  * 1.1 The system must s.tore users, the administrator account must be in charge of generating a new account for a vendor, customer or supplier
-  * 1.2 Each user must be stored in the database
+  * 1.2 Each user must be stored in the database.
-  * 1.3 The account of the administrator will be in charge of granting the permissions and privileges for the accounts and profiles
+  * 1.3 The account of the administrator will be in charge of granting the permissions and privileges for the accounts and profiles.

+* 2
+  * 2.1 Each seller will have their own ID to login.
+  * 2.2 The seller will have permits to generate new quotes, and invoices
+* 3
+  * 3.1 Once the billing by the seller is saved and the billing process will be completed until the administrator approves it.
+  * 3.2 The invoice can be generated from a quote already made.
+* 4
+  * 4.1 The system will be able to generate reports in PDF format and save them in the database.
+  * 4.2 The system through the administrator account can generate reports for purchases, in addition to reports of purchases, to know the profits of the company, balance sheets and statements of the vendors of course their profits.
+  * 4.3 Only the administrator has permission to generate the reports.'
+* 5
+  * 5.1 All the invoices made as well as the quotes will be stored in the database in such a way that in some future they can be viewed in the system, as well as stored in the server in PDF format already exported.
+* 6.
+  * 6.1